 We all have an impression of what the United States is like, but what is it really like?
 Do the films tell the truth?
 The reality is that daily life in America is not so remarkable.
 And yet there is something special about the country, not exactly what the films show, perhaps, but it would be hard to visit San Francisco or New York, or even some of the smaller towns, and not notice that the place really does have a unique quality.

 People go to the United States to see its great sights, and to take photos of the Statue of Liberty or the Golden Gate Bridge.
 But they do also visit to experience its way of life and its culture.
 And, in addition, the United States attracts more international students than any other English-speaking country.
 Few other countries offer such a range of institutions and such a range of programmes.
 At the top end, the universities are outstandingly good, though the competition for places is very tough.
 However, there are also plenty of other universities which offer an excellent, rounded education.

-At Kingdom Education, we try to open our students’ eyes to the opportunities presented by the very best universities.
-On the East Coast, we visit many members of the Ivy League; on the West Coast, we go to leading universities such as Stanford and Davis.
-But we also point out the alternative options available at some of the high-ranking, but slightly less famous universities internationally.
+At KE, we try to open our students’ eyes to the opportunities presented by the very best universities.
+We visit many members of the Ivy League, but we also point out the alternative options available at some of the high-ranking, but slightly less famous universities internationally.
 The programmes we offer have been designed to help as many students as possible secure a place where they feel they deserve to be.

 Just outside New England, but not too far for a day trip, is New York City.
 New York hardly needs an introduction: it’s simply one of the most exciting cities in the world!

 When you think that the USA extends from Alaska to Florida, it’s not surprising that it has many different types of climate!
 Certainly the West Coast and the East Coast are quite different.